-We can design, install and maintain all types of fire alarm systems ranging from analogue, wirefree & addressable systems.
+We can design, Install and maintain all types of Fire Alarm Systems ranging from analogue, wirefree and any addressable systems.

 We can connect your fire alarm to other devices including boiler shut off valves or door closers as used in Hotels , Nursing Homes , Offices or similar enviroments

 There are many types of fire alarm systems each suited to different building types and applications.
 A Fire Alarm System can vary dramatically in both price and complexity, from a single panel with a detector and sounder in a small commercial property to an addressable Fire Alarm System in a multi-occupancy building.